 Scling was created from a desire to use the power of data to make a positive impact on the world.
 There are many socially responsible companies with humane values for which the ability to make use of data will be the difference between success and failure.
-We believe that we can maximise our impact on the world by gathering data engineers and data scientists that share our desire to a team that provides data-value-as-a-service to these companies.
+We believe that we can maximise our impact on the world by gathering data engineers and data scientists that share our desire to a team that provides data-factory-as-a-service to these companies.

 Our values are reflected in our daily work.
 Every choice of supplier is an opportunity to impact the world, and we favour suppliers that are socially and environmentally responsible.
 We treat colleagues, suppliers, and customers with integrity, kindness, and respect, and we expect customers and suppliers to reciprocate.